Towards Simple and Provable Parameter-Free Adaptive Gradient Methods: AdaGrad++: a parameter-free version of AdaGrad

 \begin{assumption} There exists some continuous function $l:\mathbb{R}^d\to\mathbb{R}$ such that $\|\mathcal{G}(\xb)\|_2\leq l(\xb)$ almost surely. \end{assumption}

 Assumption~\ref{asp:gradientbound_mild} states that the stochastic gradients have a deterministic bound $l(\xb)$ on their norm.
-By allowing different bounds at different $\xb$, this assumption is much weaker compared to the more common Lipschitz assumption that directly requires that $\|\mathcal{G}(\xb)\|_2\|_2 $ is bounded to a constant.
+By allowing different bounds at different $\xb$, this assumption is much weaker compared to the more common Lipschitz assumption that directly requires that $\|\mathcal{G}(\xb)\|_2 $ is bounded to a constant.
 The same assumption has been made in \citet{ivgi2023dog}.
+Note that this assumption is strictly weaker than the typical bounded gradient norm assumption, and as we will show later, it yields stronger convergence results.

 Our main result on the convergence of AdaGrad++ is given in the following theorem.